The Asia Pacific Fellows Program

 - A two-page description of the proposed topic of inquiry and research plan, including a description of the likely impact of the candidate's research; a plan for dissemination and publication; an explanation of why the candidate sees RAND as a desirable venue to conduct the proposed study; and a choice of preferred RAND office to work from (Santa Monica, Washington, D.C., Pittsburgh, or Boston).

-- A statement from the candidate's sponsoring organization (employer), committing the requisite financial support.*
+- A statement from the candidate's sponsoring organization (employer), recommending the candidate and committing the requisite financial support.*

 *Fees for the program depend on the research project and duration of stay.